jayleebaam/NaraePreference/README.md

 ## How to use?

-Just generate instatnce about NaraePreference
+Just generate instance about NaraePreference

 <b>NaraePreference np = new NaraePreference(this)</b>